PROGRAMME OF PEACE AND RECONCILIATION

 CHANGE OF NAME

 During the 1990s, at various General Assemblies the name of the Federation and its representativeness was debated.
-It was felt that the name of the Federation had to reflect the identity of the majority of its National Committees, which over the last decade had changed the name of their organisations, placing a clear emphasis on the inter-cultural and inter-religious dimension of the ICYE voluntary service exchange programme.
-In November 2001, at the 22nd General Assembly in Mombasa (Kenya), virtually all National Committees viewed the (Inter) Cultural aspect to be more all-inclusive and respectful of the diversity within the Federation than its Christian heritage.
-As result of this common understanding, the Federation adopted the new name: International Cultural Youth Exchange
+It was felt that the name of the Federation should reflect the identity of the majority of its National Committees, which over the past decade had changed the name of their organisations, placing a clear emphasis on the inter-cultural and inter-religious dimension of the ICYE voluntary service exchange programme.
+In November 2001, at the 22nd General Assembly in Mombasa (Kenya), virtually all National Committees considered (Inter) Cultural to be more inclusive and respectful of the diversity within the Federation than its Christian heritage.
+With this common understanding, the Federation adopted the new name: International Cultural Youth Exchange.

 At present more than 40 countries are involved in the programmes of the Federation.
 Regional structures are an important step to strengthen National Committees and their programmes.
 Currently, the Federation comprises Committees and Partner Organisations in Africa, Asia/Pacific, the Americas and Europe.